From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Beyond Markov

 \subsection{Switching Markov model}

 A key component of \ref{eq:mamba_block} enabling selectivity is the state-transition factor $a_t$, that controls the flow of information from the past state $H_{t-1}$ to the current $H_t$: if $a_t=1$, the past information is fully utilized in computing the current state, and hence the output, whereas $a_t=0$ completely ignores the past.
 In the Markovian setting considered so far, the role of $a_t$ has largely been dormant: $a_t \approx 1$ for all $t\geq 1$, as the optimal Laplacian predictor requires counts of all transitions, demanding the use of full past (\prettyref{sec:main_thm}).
 To better highlight this selectivity mechanism, we consider a non-Markovian process, where the role of $a_t$ becomes fundamental.

-Specifically, we focus on the \emph{switching Markov process}, where we add a \emph{switch} token to the binary alphabet, \ie we consider $\calX = \{0,1,S\}$.
-The key difference here compared to the random Markov generation in \prettyref{sec:markov_background} is that until we hit switch token, the sequence follows the same binary Markov chain, but once the switch state is reached, the next symbols follow a newly sampled Markov chain, independent of the previous one.
+Specifically, we focus on the \emph{switching Markov process}, where we add a \emph{switch} token to the binary alphabet, \ie we consider $\calX = \{0,1,\mathrm{S}\}$.
+The key difference here compared to the random Markov generation in \prettyref{sec:markov_background} is that until we hit switch token, we follow the same binary Markov sequence generation as the former, but once the switch state is reached, we sample a new Markov kernel and then generate a new Markov sequence.
 The switch tokens are sampled according to a parallel \iid Bernoulli process with probability $p_{\rm switch}$ ($0.01$ in our experiments).
-More formally, the process consists of the following steps: \begin{enumerate} \item Initialize $t=1$. \item Draw a binary Markov kernel $P$ with each conditional distribution $P_{i_1^k}$ sampled \iid from $\dir{\beta}$. \item Let $x_t = S$ with probability $p_{\rm switch}$, or sample $x_{t} \sim P_{x_{t-k+1}^t}$ with probability $1 - p_{\rm switch}$ (the first $k$ samples after each switch token are sampled from $\unif{\binary}$). \item If $x_t = S$, set $t = t+1$ and go to step 2; if $x_t \neq S$, set $t = t+1$ and go to step 3. \end{enumerate}

-{\bf Mamba learns the optimal estimator.} With this data model, the optimal prediction strategy is to use the add-$\beta$ estimator in between two switch tokens, and reset the transition counts every time a switch occurs.
-Indeed, \prettyref{fig:mamba-switch} illustrates that Mamba implements precisely this strategy, closely tracking the switching events via the transition factor $a_t$: it sets $a_t$ to be zero whenever $x_t = S$ and to one otherwise.
-This enables the model to zero out the transition counts at every switch event, so that it can estimate the statistics of the new chain from scratch.
+The sampling process is described in detail in \S~\ref{sec:switch_markov_app}.
+With this data model, the optimal prediction strategy is to use the add-$\beta$ estimator in between two switch tokens, and reset the transition counts every time a switch occurs.
+We provide empirical evidence in \S~\ref{sec:switch_markov_app}.
+Indeed, \prettyref{fig:mamba-switch} illustrates that Mamba implements precisely this strategy, closely tracking the switching events via the transition factor $a_t$: it sets $a_t$ to be zero whenever $x_t = \mathrm{S}$ and to one otherwise.